 Peary spent most of the rest of his life voice-acting in animated work by Rankin-Bass and Hanna-Barbera and others, before his death of a heart attack at the age of 76.

-You can hear episodes of both the Great Gildersleeve and Honest Harold on the American Comedy Channel from the Pumpkin FM Old Time Radio Network!
+You can hear episodes of both the Great Gildersleeve and Honest Harold on the American Comedy Channel from the ROK Classic Radio Old Time Radio Network!